100 Notable alumni of

 -

-Taysom Shawn Hill is an American football utility player officially designated as a tight end for the New Orleans Saints of the National Football League (NFL).
-He played college football at BYU and joined the Saints in 2017 as an undrafted free agent.
-Hill was listed as a quarterback on the Saints depth chart during his first five seasons, though he took snaps at seven different positions.
-Hill was designated as a tight end beginning in 2022.
-He has maintained a similar role on offense and special teams since transitioning to tight end, including as the primary gunner.
-Hill's array of roles has earned him a reputation as one of the NFL's unique players.
-Due to his versatility, he is known as "The Human Swiss Army Knife" by Saints' media.
+Taysom Shawn Hill is an American professional football utility player for the New Orleans Saints of the National Football League (NFL).
+Hill is officially designated as a tight end.
+He was previously officially listed as a quarterback first five seasons of his career, before being designated as a tight end in his sixth season, reverting back to a quarterback designation in his seventh season, and then returning to a tight end designation in his eighth season.
+Hill's versatility has earned him a reputation as a unique player in the NFL.
+Due to his versatility, he is known as "the Human Swiss Army Knife" by Saints' media.

 -